salt999/molgenis-theme/README.md

   > The theme on the webpage should automatically update on save.

-## Structure & Conventions
+## Conventions

 Both Bootstrap 3 & 4 CSS is being used in Molgenis, while it transitions to Bootstrap 4.
 Make sure you check the current Molgenis page source to verify that the asserted theme is being used.
-The setup of the themes is such, that the theme in **scss/molgenis** should provide sane defaults for *all* themes, and that all themes inherit their main settings from this base set of SCSS files.
-To keep everything maintainable, it is __essential__ that each theme has a minimal amount of custom styling.
+The setup of the themes is such, that the theme in **scss/molgenis** provides sane defaults for *all* themes.
+All themes inherit their main settings from this base theme.

-So, when trying to fit in a new theme, please try to maintain the following workflow order:
+When trying to fit in a new theme, please try to maintain the following workflow order:

-1. Change Molgenis variables in the myproject theme
+* Apply Molgenis (mg-) variables in the myproject theme
-2. Update Bootstrap variables in scss/molgenis
+* Update Bootstrap variables in scss/molgenis
-3. Refactor Molgenis variables in scss/molgenis if necessary
+* Refactor Molgenis variables in scss/molgenis if necessary
-4. Add selectors in scss/molgenis (_custom) using Molgenis variables
+* Add selectors in scss/molgenis (_custom) using Molgenis variables

-5. Add Bootstrap variables to custom theme (theme-3.scss/theme-4.scss)
+To keep theming maintainable for our future selves, it is absolutely **crucial** that each theme refrains from applying custom styling, unless there is no other option.
+Always make an effort to fit your "unique" use-case in the base theme.

-6. Add selectors to custom theme (theme-3.scss/theme-4.scss)
+> Keep in mind that your changes are applied to all themes.

 <details>
 <summary><em>Common SCSS locations & their meaning</em></summary>